 Several code analyses and transformations are performed on the intermediate code in order to improve the performance of the generated code and reduce its size.
-The main issue, performance-wise, is the calling convention mismatch between OCaml, which encourages a curried style, and Javascript, that does not support currying.
+The main issue, performance-wise, is the calling convention mismatch between OCaml, which encourages a curried style, and JavaScript, that does not support currying.
 To deal with this, the closures possibly involved at each call point are computed (Section 3.3).
 Then, optimized function calls are generated when the closure arities match the number of arguments provided (see Section 5 for details).
-Self-tail call are very common and should be implemented using constant stack depth (Section 3.1).
-Finally, a difficulty for dead code elimination (Section 3.4) is that all the components of a module are stored in a common memory block.
+Self-tail calls are very common and should be implemented using constant stack depth (Section 3.1).
+Finally, dead code elimination is performed (Section 3.4).
+A difficulty is that all the components of a module are stored in a common memory block.
 Thus, if there is any reference to this block, a rough dead code elimination algorithm would retain the contents of the whole module.
 We thus use an algorithm that is aware of structured memory blocks.
-The strategy used is to eliminate reference to their contents (Section 3.3).
+The strategy used is to eliminate references to these blocks by replacing field accesses by direct reference to the field contents (Section 3.3).